internetarchive/dweb-transports/WRITINGSHIMS.md

 The main code sits in a file named something like TransportXYZ.js.

 In this file are implementations of:
-* Chunks - storing and retrieving opaque data as a chunk or via a stream.
+* Chunks - storing and retrieving opaque data as a chunk
+* Streams - opening streams to a URL.
 * KeyValues - setting and getting the value of a key in a table.
 * Lists - append only logs.

-To make Archive content available, only the Chunk reading and writing is required, though GUN uses KeyValues for storing/retrieving metadata json.
+To make Archive content available, only the Chunk reading and writing is required, though streams is highly recommended. though GUN uses KeyValues for storing/retrieving metadata json.

 See [API.md](./API.md) and the existing code examples for detailed function by function documentation.